Kentinkrono

 Kentinkrono is a town in Kumasi in the Ashanti Region of Ghana.
 It is about 20 kilometres from the centre of Kumasi.
 It is a dormitory town.
 It serves mainly as a community in the city of Kumasi, with old and modern buildings.

 Boundaries

-The town is bordered on the south by KNUST campus, to the West by Kotei, to the east by Ayigya and to the South by Oduom.
+The town is bordered on the North by KNUST campus, to the West by Kotei, to the East by Ayigya and to the South by Oduom.